cybertraining-dsc/sp21-599-357/project/index.md

 title: "Project: Structural Protein Sequences Classification"
 linkTitle: Protein Sequencing
 tags: ["project", "ai", "biology"]
-description: The goal of this project is to predict the family of a protein based on the amino acid sequence of the protein.
+description: "The goal of this project is to predict the family of a protein based on the amino acid sequence of the protein.
+The structure and function of a protein are determined by the amino acid sequence that composes it.
+In the protein structure data set, each protein is classified according to its function.
+Categories include: HYDROLASE, OXYGEN TRANSPORT, VIRUS, SIGNALING PROTEIN, etc. dozens of kinds.
+In this project, we will use nucleic acid sequences to predict the type of protein.
+Although there are already protein search engines such as BLAST that can directly query the known protein families.
+But for unknown proteins, it is still important to use deep learning algorithms to predict their functions.
+Protein classification is a simpler problem than protein structure prediction.
+The latter requires the complete spatial structure of the protein, and the required deep learning model is extremely complex."
 author: Jiayu Li
 resources:
 - src: "**.{png,jpg}"